-Isabelle takes women on one-of-a kind trips to cities, such as, London, New York and, of course, Paris, where jewelry crafted by renown and emerging designers is showcased as part of the adventure.
+Isabelle takes women on one-of-a-kind trips to cities, such as London, New York and, of course, Paris, where jewelry crafted by renowned and emerging designers is showcased as part of the adventure.

 “I called the business Rue Pigalle because jewelry (like sex) is the forbidden fruit,” says Isabelle.